 Based on the limited information we can find about Roost, it's an average insurance option for most renters.
 Its policies come with guaranteed replacement cost protection, but it has a mixed record on customer satisfaction.

 Due to Roost's restrictions on who can view its policy details, it's difficult to make a comprehensive account of Roost's insurance products.
-Most of the information that's available to you if you're not in Appfolio's network is too general or vague to be very valuable for specific cases.
+If you're not in AppFolio's network, most of the information that's available is too general or vague to be very valuable for specific cases.